Amici and Janosz Celebrate

 In the ultra-competitive Pro Am category, Leipert Motorsport’s Mikko Eskelinen and Juuso Puhakka and Gama Racing’s Evan Chen and Akihiro Asai are tied for the lead on 120 points, with Matsumoto and Ochiai third.

-Bobby Buncharoen of True Visions Motorsports Thailand celebrated another victory in the Am class to extend his lead in the category, while the Hong Kong duo of Paul Wong and Clement Li made it two wins in as many races to cement their position atop the Lamborghini Cup standings ahead of GDL Racing driver Gabriele Murroni.
+Bobby Buncharoen of True Visions Motorsports Thailand celebrated another victory in the Am class to extend his lead in the category, while the Hong Kong, China duo of Paul Wong and Clement Li made it two wins in as many races to cement their position atop the Lamborghini Cup standings ahead of GDL Racing driver Gabriele Murroni.

 As the lights turned green, pole-sitter Yazid dropped back, while Puhakka, who had started alongside the Malaysian, stormed into the lead.
 Janosz was behind in third, followed by Yazid and Muscat, who had moved up from eighth on the grid at the start.
 However, the lead was not to last for Puhakka who was judged to have had a false start and handed a drive-through penalty.

 When Puhakka served his penalty on Lap 5, Janosz inherited the lead and took full advantage of the clear track to begin building a gap from Yazid and Muscat.
 Two laps later, Yazid made an error and spun on Turn 9 and, while he regained control, Yazid had lost valuable time and dropped down in the order to seventh behind Janosz, Muscat, Pull, Chen, Ochiai and Aylezo Motorsports driver Max Wiser.
 Desperate to recover from the error, Yazid was also forced to defend against a determined Puhakka, who was trying to climb back up the order following his penalty.